5 fixed indexed annuity myths busted!This content is categorized as:

-To determine if a fixed indexed annuity is right for you, it’s important to have full knowledge of how they work and how they may fit into your overall retirement plan.
-Understanding some common misconceptions about these unique financial products is a step in that direction.
+To better understand fixed indexed annuities and if this solution is right for you, it’s important to know how they work and the ways they may fit into your overall retirement plan.
+A good place to start is by exploring common misconceptions about them and seeing how FIAs can help provide a more secure financial future.

 Financial professionals and the insurance company that issues the contract must disclose any and all fees associated with annuities.
-They must clearly explain withdrawal charges, which may be incurred if the client surrenders the contract during the withdrawal charge period or withdraws money beyond the penalty-free amount allowed in the contract.
+They must clearly explain withdrawal charges, which may be incurred if you surrender the contract during the withdrawal charge period or withdraw money beyond the penalty-free amount allowed in the contract.

-- Myth — Annuities are not tax efficient.
+2. Myth — Fixed indexed annuities are not tax efficient.

-Annuities are long-term, tax-deferred products and can be a valuable solution for those looking to grow their retirement savings.
+Fixed indexed annuities are long-term, tax-deferred products and can be a valuable solution for those looking to grow their retirement savings.
 Annuity earnings will grow on a tax-deferred basis until you begin taking withdrawals or surrender the annuity.* Over time, you will have the potential to build more retirement savings than you would have been able to had your earnings been taxed as income.
-However, there is no additional tax benefit associated with funding an annuity from a tax-qualified source like a 401(k) plan.
+However, there is no additional tax benefit associated with funding a FIA from a tax-qualified source like a 401(k) plan.

-Income riders frequently offer payout rates that are indexed to inflation.
-This can help you keep pace with the rising cost of goods and services.
+Since inflation can decrease the purchasing power of your savings, a FIA with an income rider may offer payout rates that are indexed to inflation.
+This can help you keep pace with the rising cost of goods and services and offset the effects of inflation on your retirement savings.

-In most cases, deferred annuities allow you to withdraw up to a specified percentage of the contract’s accumulated value each year during the withdrawal charge period without any charges.
+It’s important to remember that fixed indexed annuities are designed to meet your needs for long-term retirement savings and income.
+In exchange for tax-deferred growth potential, protection from market loss and the potential for guaranteed lifetime income, FIAs have limited liquidity compared to some other products.
+However, in most cases, deferred annuities allow you to withdraw up to a specified percentage of the contract’s accumulated value each year during the withdrawal charge period without any charges.
 Once the withdrawal charge period has ended, funds may be withdrawn without any charges.
-Keep in mind that fixed indexed annuities are designed to meet your needs for long-term retirement savings and income.

 Fixed indexed annuities are insurance products that are designed to help you manage certain financial risks associated with retirement such as volatile markets, falling interest rates and longevity.
 They do not directly participate in any stock or equity investments.